daattali/beautiful-jekyll/_posts/2024-03-20-Tryhackme-rootMe.md

    I executed the command `sudo find / -perm /4000 2>/dev/null`.
 The `-perm /4000` option filters the search results to only include files with the SUID bit set.
 Meanwhile, `2>/dev/null` redirects all error messages that might occur during the search, such as 'Permission denied' messages, to `/dev/null`, effectively hiding them.

    According to the results, I could know which files have SUID bit and then, since I have solved some tasks of using SUID in python scripting from pwn.college and bandit, I decided to use `/usr/bin/python`.
+However, to make sure, I copies and pasted the SUID file path to correct this answer.
+And then I ultimately could find this answer.

    **What is Set User ID(SUID) bit?**

    - It is a special type of file permission.
 When the SUID bit is set on an executable file, users who run that executable file obtain the permissions of the file owner to execute the file.

    ![suid](/assets/img/rootMe/Screenshot%202024-03-20%20at%2009.10.36.png)

    ![suid2](/assets/img/rootMe/Screenshot%202024-03-20%20at%2009.10.52.png)

 7. root.txt